Prudent-Louis Leray

 Prudent-Louis Leray, (29 August 1820 – 25 May 1879) was a French painter and lithographer.

 Life

 Born in Couëron, Leray was the son of a famous doctor from Nantes who distinguished himself during the 1832 cholera pandemic.
 After studying as a scholarship student at the college in Nantes, Leray entered the city school of fine arts.

-A pupil of Paul Delaroche, Leray exhibited for the first time at the Salon in 1848.
-Since then, his works have appeared with great success at all the annual Salons.
+A pupil of Paul Delaroche, Leray exhibited for the first time at the Salon of 1848.
+He excelled at genre paintings.

-Gifted with a fine and delicate talent, Leray excelled at genre paintings, where coquetry and grace give a poetic character.
-Very meticulous in the details of his compositions, his canvases constitute a veritable museum of the costume of the Louis XV period, a period that he particularly liked.

 Leray died as a result of a stroke he had suffered four days earlier, while painting in his workshop on Rue Véron.
-He was 58 of age.
+He was 58 years old.